 Bald Hills Road

 My first time back in the Ramsey Crossing region was much like that, I was plain lost and had to ride till I came up on something I recognized.
-Not a good idea if your gas is running low though.
+Not a good idea if your gas is running low, though.
 Also note that while riders often think in terms of road names, these forest roads will have as many as three name designations.
-A common name, such as Mosquito Ridge Rd, and a National Forest number, such as NF 96.
-Some roads will have 5-character Forest Rd designation such as Forest Road 23S16.
-It's worth mentioning as the signs you'll encounter may use any one of three designations.
+A common name, such as Mosquito Ridge Rd, and a National Forest number, such as NF 96 or NF 1.
+Some roads will have 5-character Forest Rd designation, such as Forest Road 23S16.
+It's worth mentioning, as the signs you'll encounter may use any one of three designations.
 Also note there may not be any road sign at all.
 The signs also come and go through the years and at times are so full of bullet holes, they may be difficult to read.
 Every couple years, the Forest Service will replace the signs.

 Let’s backtrack to the Blacksmith Flat Rd - Forest Road 23 hairpin just beyond Circle Bridge.
 Mosquito Ridge Rd is now atop the actual Mosquito Ridge and cuts through solid rock walls that occasionally drop truck-sized rocks onto the road.